musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 ### **UPLOAD API**

-To begin uploading and retrieving images from Cloudinary and storing the manipulated transformations to faunadb, create a `posters` folder inside the `pages` api directory and add an `upload.js` file to the directory.
+To begin uploading and retrieving images from Cloudinary then storing the manipulated transformations to faunadb, create a `posters` folder inside the `pages` api directory and add a `upload.js` file to the directory.

 Then create cloudinary and faunadb instances and imports the file as displayed below: